sifzerda/solitaire/README.md

 - [x] right click applies flag, another removes flag
 - [x] win alert triggers when all cells (minus bomb cells) have been revealed

+# SOLITAIRE ♤ ♡ ♢ ♧

+Components:

+SolitaireGame (Main Component):

+Manages the overall state of the game.
+Renders the tableau, foundations, and stock pile.
+Tableau:

+Represents the main playing area where cards are laid out in columns.
+Contains multiple TableauColumn components.
+TableauColumn:

+Represents a single column in the tableau.
+Can contain multiple Card components.
+Foundations:

+Represents the foundation piles where cards are built up by suit.
+FoundationPile:

+Represents a single foundation pile.
+Can contain multiple Card components.
+StockPile:

+Represents the stock pile from which cards are drawn.
+Can be clicked to draw cards into the waste pile.
+Card:

+Represents a single playing card.
+Displays the card's suit, rank, and face status (face up or face down).

 ## FOR ALL GAMES